Optimize Amazon PPC campaigns: SellerApp’s Automation Edition

 - Select manually – Allows you to select specific campaigns manually

-You can select all the campaigns for the generic rules like targeting negative keywords (or Money saver).
-For all the other cases, you can manually select the campaigns for which you want to apply these rules.
+You can select “All Enabled” for the generic rules, like targeting negative keywords (or Money savers).
+For other rules, manually select the campaigns for which you want to apply these rules.

-In this section, you can set conditions for the custom rule.
-There are 11 different conditions to choose from the drop-down menu:
+In this section, you have the option to set different conditions for your rules from the drop-down menu:

 - Click Through Rate (CTR)